<< <%SKIN-STRTRANS-SYNTOC%> >>

 Then, just print the letters with File ⇒ Print, the Print toolbar icon in the editor, or Ctrl+P. For Receipt Information merges, you will be prompted to print a 2nd copy for your records.
 Finally, exit the editor window to come back to the Merge Letters window.
 You can also optionally email the letters or receipts to those donors who have email addresses (and print the rest if you wish), with the File ⇒ Email/Print menu option or the Email toolbar icon.

 If you are done, click Close to close that window and go back to the program's main window.
 Or, you can do more merge documents.

-In section (2), you can check a checkbox labelled "I want to filter the information before doing the merge".
+In section (2), you can check a checkbox labelled "I want to filter and/or sort the information before doing the merge".
 If you check this, you will be shown the selected information for all donors in a window similar to DONATION's reports viewing window, after you click on Merge.
 From that window, you can click the Filter button if you wish, and enter filter criteria to determine which of the donors (or other selected information) should be included in the mail merge.
 See the section on Filtering Reports for more information on how to use this.
-You can also use the Sort button on the filtering window to sort the information into a different order, if you want the letters or receipts to be printed in a different order from the one we designed into the program.
+You can also use the Sort button on that same window to sort the information into a different order, if you want the letters or receipts to be printed in a different order from the one we designed into the program.

 Using this checkbox option and window can also be helpful just to see the information that will be merged, before you do the merge, even if you have no need to filter or sort it further.